Peterosas/ycode-frontend/README.md

 We are expecting you to show both front-end skills and knowledge of Vue 3.

 ---
 Use this repository as your starting point but **DO NOT** fork it.
-Create a private repository on GitHub for your application source code, push it and invite the username of "liamwalder" & "bytesbase" as a collaborator via "Settings > Manage access".
+Create a private repository on GitHub for your application source code, push it and invite the usernames of "liamwalder" & "bytesbase" as collaborators via "Settings > Manage access".